 Based on TripAdvisor Reviews

-Frequently asked the question for trekking in Nepal provides travelers with almost all information that they need to know about basic aspects of the trek in Nepal.
-Here I collect some fundaments question and answer which are useful for all trekkers who want to trek in Nepal.
+Frequently asked the question for trekking in Nepal provides travelers with almost all the information that they need to know about basic aspects of the trek in Nepal.
+Here I collect some fundaments question and answer which are useful for all trekkers who want to do Nepal trekking.

 People who are normally fit they can do easy and moderate grade of the trek.
 But for adventure trekking either you need to practice a lot or you should have done moderate grade of trek before.
 Normally the shorter treks are easy while longer time bound trek are adventurous.